Home

 Pieces of a Woman (2020)

-Art often imitates life and there is no better place to see this depicted than the film industry, where Hollywood loves to portray real-life events on the big screen.
-Sometimes films are rewritten to depict a more pleasant way of life or to leave viewers with a happier scenario.
-But like life, not all movies have a happy ending.
+Hollywood loves to portray real-life events on the big screen, regardless of how tragic real life can be.
 We often connect with what we see on the big screen, living alongside each character as they experience life's heartaches.
 But the most powerful tragic films of our time illustrate how triumph can come from tragedy.

 24/7 Tempo comprised a list of, what we think could fairly be considered, the most powerful tragic films of our time by researching published lists of tragic movies on the site Internet Movie Database (IMDb) and weighing in ourselves, based on our own film-going experiences and definitions of "tragic."
 We began with more than 600 movies found on the user-created lists of sad films and narrowed them down by choosing films that were the most popular with both amateur and professional viewers, considering the Rotten Tomatoes average critic and audience ratings and the IMDb average user ratings.

-Films listed here needed at least 10,000 user ratings between IMDb and Rotten Tomatoes along with 10 approved Tomatometer critic reviews.
+Films listed here needed at least 10,000 user ratings between IMDb and Rotten Tomatoes, along with 10 approved Tomatometer critic reviews.
 Editorial discretion then shaped the final rankings.
 We omitted movies lacking sufficient emotional impact while adding those deemed essential viewing.
-The list spans genres from animation to exceptional biopics and true stories — these are the 50 best movies based on true events.
+Let's check out these tragic tales now.

 To top